 Many times, when a company’s policies or procedures violate the FLSA, the rights of numerous similarly situated workers are impacted.
 In these instances, the workers can join together in an FLSA class action, known as a collective action, which can often bring more pressure to bear on employers to change their practices.
 In this instance, drivers from 21 Papa John’s franchises have joined together in the lawsuit.

-For more information or if you believe that you have not received all the compensation you are entitled to, please contact the experienced FLSA collective action attorneys at Buckley Beal, LLP for an immediate consultation.
+For more information or if you believe that you have not received all the compensation you are entitled to, please contact the experienced FLSA collective action attorneys at Buckley Beal LLP for an immediate case evaluation.